-- Inquire about particular needs like receipts, directions to the place, equipments for speech, list of other organizers
+- Inquire about particular needs like receipts, directions to the place, equipment for speech, a list of other organizers.

 Things to Avoid in Writing Acceptance Emails in Business

-Often times, it is better to just say yes or no to an invitation.
+Oftentimes, it is better to just say yes or no to an invitation.
 If you are not sure, it may be better to simply decline an invitation.
-It is quite unprofessional to say things like:
+It is unprofessional to say things like: